 \section{Summary}

-We introduced a simple relativistic exact 2-component (X2C) Hamiltonian that accounts for two-electron picture-change effects using their free-atom model based on Lehtola's Superposition of Atomic Potentials (SAP).\cite{KAS:lehtola:2019:JCTC,VRG:lehtola:2020:JCP} The SAP-X2C approach preserves the low-cost and technical simplicity of the popular 1-electron X2C (1eX2C) predecessor but is significantly more accurate and has a well-defined thermodynamic limit.
+We introduced a simple relativistic exact 2-component (X2C) Hamiltonian that accounts for two-electron picture-change effects using their free-atom model based on Lehtola's Superposition of Atomic Potentials (SAP).\cite{KAS:lehtola:2019:JCTC,KAS:lehtola:2020:JCPa} The SAP-X2C approach preserves the low-cost and technical simplicity of the popular 1-electron X2C (1eX2C) predecessor but is significantly more accurate and has a well-defined thermodynamic limit.
 Specifically: \begin{itemize} \item The SAP-X2C is a nearly-trivial black-box extension of 1eX2C as long as derivative 3-center two-electron Coulomb integrals are available.
 Unlike the Atomic Mean-Field (AMF) X2C methods, SAP-X2C does not involve atomic 4C computations and avoids the need for the machinery to deal with spherical averaging, non-aufbau configurations, etc. \item SAP-X2C is significantly more accurate than 1eX2C and should always be preferred.
 While SAP-X2C Hartree-Fock energies do not approximate the full 4C Dirac-Coulomb counterparts as well as the far more complex AMF X2C approaches, SAP-X2C is competitive with the AMF X2C approaches for equilibrium geometries and harmonic vibrational frequencies. \item Unlike 1eX2C and some AMF variants, the SAP-X2C Hamiltonian has a well-defined thermodynamic limit (i.e., its matrix elements are size-intensive) and is therefore applicable to extended systems, such as periodic crystals. \end{itemize}

-Given the promising performance, a far more extensive testing of SAP-X2C in its present form is clearly warranted.
-It may, however, be possible to improve the accuracy of SAP-X2C further by ``tuning'' the atomic model potentials for this purpose.
+Given the promising performance, far more extensive testing of SAP-X2C in its current form is clearly warranted.
+However, it may be possible to further improve the accuracy of SAP-X2C by ``tuning'' atomic model potentials for this purpose.
 This and other improvements will be explored in future work.